 Every job, however small, has unique challenges.
-Finding, overcoming and enjoying the challenges is the key to success.
+Joelle believes that defining and solving them, and enjoying the process, is key to a project’s success.